Yemxcode/be-nc-news/README.md

-NC News Backend.
+# NC News Backend

-This serves as a RESTful API for my NC News Frontend UI.

-NC News is a social news page, housing articles of relative topics, social commentary, trending themes, their respective rating, and discussion.
-This platform has been built to inform and entertain, reminiscent of Reddit.
-NC News has articles which are divided into topics.
-Each article has user driven ratings and can be up or down voted using the API.
-Users can also add comments related to an an article, comments which can also be voted up or down, comments can also be removed by the author.
+NorthCoders News is a web platform similar to Reddit, a social news aggregation, web content rating, and discussion website.

+NorthCders News has articles which are divided into topics.
+Each article has user curated ratings and can be up or down voted using the API.
+Users can also add comments about an article.
+Comments can also be up or down voted.
+A user can add comments and remove any comments which they have added.

+I have used Node.js, Express and PostgreSQL to build this application which will store articles, comments and users data and their relationships.
+Serving this information via RESTful endpoints.
+The frontend for this application utilises this data and presents it for the client.
+___
-Getting Started:
+## Getting Started

-Please ensure have installed Node.js and PostgreSQL.

-feel free to run this repo on your own operating system then by to cloning it.
-Run npm install to install all required dependencies.
+I have followed TDD (Test Driven Development) best practices while building this application.
+If you would like to see the tests in action or run the application locally instructions to do so are below.
+___
+## Prerequisites

+_Please ensure you have Node and PSql installed, as you will not be able to run this application locally otherwise._
+_To verify you have each installed you will need to open terminal window and run the following commands:_

+**which node**
+**which psql**

+If either/both command does not return a file path
+i.e
+_/usr/local/bin/node_
+_/usr/local/bin/psql_
+you will need to follow the appropriate instructions installing below:

+_Node (and npm)_
+_PSql_

+After verifying you have installed both you can run a local version by completing the following steps:

+* Open a terminal instance
+* Clone this repository from GitHub by running git clone https://github.com/Yemxcode/be-nc-news.git in the terminal
+* Add dependencies by typing **npm install** in the terminal
+* Start a new terminal window and enter **npm run seed:dev** to add data to the database.
+This may take a few minutes as there's a fair amount of data.
+When the process is complete the console will display 'Database seeded' and the node process will terminate.
+* You can then run the application using **npm run dev** Running the tests
+* To run the tests you will need to open a new terminal instance and **run npm test**.
+You will see the result of each test along with a brief explanation of the test.

-Testing and Development, will require you to create a knexfile.js, this should be added to your .gitignore file.
+_Testing and Development, will require you to create a knexfile.js, this should be added to your .gitignore file._

-Here is a blue print:
+## Blue print:

 const ENV = process.env.NODE_ENV || 'development';
 const { DB_URL } = process.env;

 const baseConfig = {
 client: 'pg',
 migrations: {
 directory: './db/migrations',
 },
 seeds: {
 directory: './db/seeds',
 },
 };

 const customConfigs = {
 development: {
 connection: {
 database: 'nc_news',
-      // username: "" << linux users only
+// username: "" << _linux users only_
-      // password: "" << linux users only
+// password: "" << _linux users only_
 },
 },
 test: {
 connection: {
 database: 'nc_news_test',
-      // username: "", << linux users only
+// username: "", << _linux users only_
-      // password: "", << linux users only
+// password: "", << _linux users only_
 },
 },
 production: {
 connection: `${DB_URL}?ssl=true`,
 },
 };

 module.exports = { ...baseConfig, ...customConfigs[ENV] };

-To seed the database run: "npm run seed" in your terminal.

-Next step: "npm run dev", this will start up the local server.

-Once the local server is up and running navigate your browser to localhost:9090/api.
-This endpoint describes all the available endpoints on this API.

-To run tests type and run npm test in the terminal when in the repo.
-This will run tests using the Mocha test framework, Chai assertion library and the Supertest HTTP server testing library.
-First the API endpoints are tested followed by the utility functions necessary for seeding the data.

-Built With
-Express - The web framework used
-API Routes:

-GET
-/api
-Serves a json object representing all the available endpoints of the API

-/api/topics
-Serves an array of all topics

-/api/articles
-Serves an array of all articles

-/api/users
-Serves an array of all users

-/api/users/:username
-Responds with a a user object with details about the given user

-/api/articles/:article_id
-Responds with an article object for the given article ID

-/api/articles/:article_id/comments
-When given a valid article ID, responds with an array of comments for that article

-PATCH
-/api/articles/:article_id
-Accepts an object in the form of { inc_votes: newVote} and responds with the updated article

-/api/comments/:comment_id
-Accepts an object in the form of { inc_votes: newVote} and responds with the updated comment.

-POST
-/api/articles/:article_id/comments
-Request body accepts an object in the form of {username: "yourUsername", body: "This is an amazing article"} and responds with the posted comment.

-/api/topics
-Request body accepts an object in the form of {description: "The art of living like a fish", slug: "swimming"} and responds with the posted topic.

-/api/users
-Request body accepts an object in the form of { username: "TooCoolForSkool", avatar_url: "myCoolAvatar.jpeg", name: "Joe Bloggs"} and responds with the posted user.

-/api/articles

-Request body accepts an object in the form of {author: "TooCoolForSkool", body: "This is smy article", topic: "example", title: "how not to write an article"} and responds with the posted article.

-DELETE
-/api/comments/:comment_id
-Deletes the comment given by comment_id and responds with status 204

-/api/articles/:article_id
-Deletes the article given by article_id and responds with status 204
+What's tested?
+Each of the applications endpoints, with both successful and unsuccessful requests (where applicable).

+## Routes

+> GET /api/topics - Return all topics
+> GET /api/topics/:topic/articles - Return all articles for a particular topic ID
+> GET /api/articles - Return all articles
+> GET /api/articles/:article_id/ - Return an individual article by its ID
+> GET /api/articles/:article_id/comments - Return all comments for a single article ID
+> POST /api/articles/:article_id/comments - Add a new comment to the appropriate article ID
+> PUT /api/articles/:article_id - Increment/decrement votes on an article
+> PUT /api/comments/:comment_id - Increment/decrement votes on a comment
+> DELETE /api/comments/:comment_id - Delete a comment with the correlating id
+> GET /api/users - Return all user profiles
+> GET /api/users/:username - Return a user profile along with their articles and comments
+> POST /api/articles - Add a new article published by a specific user
+> POST /api/users - Add a new user to the database
+> POST /api/topics - Add a new topic to the database
+> DELETE /api/articles/:article_id - Delete an article with the correlating id

+## Build steps:

+* NodeJS - JavaScript runtime
+* PostgreSQL - SQL database
+* Express - Web Application Framework

+## Testing:

+**npm install mocha, chai, supertest -D**
+**npm test**

+## Usage:

+**npm run setup-dbs**
+**npm run seed**

+## Acknowledgments
+_Everyone at NorthCoders for their outstanding curriculum and support.
+They gave me the knowledge and confidence to build a career in Software Development._